herodevs/cli/README.md

 ### Using the Docker Image (recommended)

 We provide a Docker image that's pre-configured to run EOL scans.
 Based on [`cdxgen`](https://github.com/CycloneDX/cdxgen), it contains build tools for most project types and will provide best results when generating an SBOM.
+Use these templates to generate a report and save it to your CI job artifact for analysis and processing after your scan runs.

 #### GitHub Actions